datalibninalewin/training-material/topics/fair/tutorials/data-management/tutorial.md

 {: .agenda}

 # Data management planning
-In recent years we have notice a data explosion.
-Number of sequence records in each release of [GenBank](https://www.ncbi.nlm.nih.gov/genbank/statistics/), from 1982 to the present, doubled in size approximately every 18 months.
-Great amounts of data available followed by expanding range of tools and computational solutions result in reproducibility crisis.
-Having **data management plan (DMP)** in place is essential to achieve FAIR data management.
-DMPs are often described as living documents and should be updated according to changing circumstances.
+In recent years, we have noticed a data explosion.
+The number of sequence records in each release of [GenBank](https://www.ncbi.nlm.nih.gov/genbank/statistics/), from 1982 to the present, doubled in size approximately every 18 months.
+Significant amounts of data are available to researchers, and it is easier than ever to collect data, but information then needs management.
+It's not just about size.
+Data protection law means that working with data from humans is hard.
+A **data management plan (DMP)** is essential to achieve secure, excellent and FAIR data management.
+DMPs are often described as living documents and should be updated regularly.
+Plans made before the data is collected are projections, which frequently need amending as the research project progresses.

 There are several ways to set up FAIR (Findable, Accessible, Interoperable, Reusable) data management plans (DMPs) :
   - Findable (F): Data description and collection or reuse of existing data